nimh-sfim/lab-docs/profiles/README.md

   (HIGHLY RECOMMENDED).
   A git profile will set up consistent options and settings for your git workflows.
-- `vimrc` is a sample .vimrc that Josh uses, useful if you will be using the text editor `vim`.
+- `vimrc` is a sample .vimrc that Josh Teves uses, useful if you will be using the text editor `vim`.
   You can replace an existing `.vimrc` with this one.
 - `.bash_profile` gets run every time you start a new terminal with the